 Thierry Neuville (#7 Hyundai i20 WRC) and Dani Sordo (#8 Hyundai i20 WRC) will once again represent the Hyundai Motorsport team, while Hayden Paddon (#20 Hyundai i20 WRC) will score points for Hyundai Motorsport N.

-A comprehensive test on both surfaces was carried out by the team last week to prepare for Rally de España, with all the three drivers behind the wheel of the Hyundai i20 WRC.
+A comprehensive test on both surfaces was carried out by the team last week to prepare for Rally de España, with all three drivers behind the wheel of the Hyundai i20 WRC.

 Alzenau, Germany